tfabris/BlueGigaEmpeg/README.md

 Hardware interface information and notes (internal board connections)
 ==============================================================================
 The BlueGigaEmpeg interface board implements everything described below.
-The information below is developer reference only, and you should not need to do any of the connections below yourself, unless you are developing your own interface board.
+The information below is for developer reference only, and you should not need to do any of the connections below yourself, unless you are developing your own interface board.

 Arduino must be the "Mega" model with three hardware serial ports built in.
 I